nextstrain/shared/README.md

 - [trigger](scripts/trigger) - Triggers downstream GitHub Actions via the GitHub API using repository_dispatch events.
 - [trigger-on-new-data](scripts/trigger-on-new-data) - Triggers downstream GitHub Actions if the provided `upload-to-s3` outputs do not contain the `identical_file_message`
   A hacky way to ensure that we only trigger downstream phylogenetic builds if the S3 objects have been updated.
+- [assign-colors.py](scripts/assign-colors.py) - Generate colors.tsv for augur export based on ordering, color schemes, and what exists in the metadata.
+Used in the phylogenetic or nextclade workflows.

 NCBI interaction scripts that are useful for fetching public metadata and sequences.